watsonwork/watsonwork-developer-docs/guides/V5_Annotation_Message_Moment.md

 ### MomentPhrase

 A **MomentPhrase** helps provide a label or summary for the moment.
-It's typically a set of key phrases or topics.
+It’s typically a set of key phrases or topics.

 | property      | type          | description  |
 | ------------- |:------------- |:------------ |